pawelmizwa/book-store-and-search/README.md

 # Bookstore Application

-A full-stack, scalable bookstore application built with modern technologies, designed to handle millions of book records efficiently.
+A full-stack, enterprise-scale bookstore application built with modern technologies, **optimized to handle 10+ million book records** with sub-second search performance.
 The application features a NestJS backend with hexagonal architecture and a Next.js frontend with advanced search capabilities.

 ## 🚀 Features